 Just because they don’t like noise, doesn’t mean they won’t like making noise

 You will be amazed at how noisy your child is, even if they don’t like noise.
 Sometimes it’s picking a toy that makes noise and using it until they find their favorite catch phrase, or banging on a set of drums, or just talking really loudly.
-They may do it frequently and be very loud, many times they are even louder than a neurotypical child.

 You would think that if they don’t like loud noises, that they will not make loud noises, however, they don’t seem to mind the noises that they themselves make, and therefore they will make the sounds.